gocemitevski/Mozilla/10 Years Firefox Birthday Cake/README.md

 Birthday Cake Graphic for 10 Years of Firefox
 =======
+Cake print design for anyone who wants to make a #Firefox10 birthday cake. #ChooseIndependent

 You will need the [Fira] (https://www.mozilla.org/en-US/styleguide/products/firefox-os/typeface/) font if you want to modify the AI sources.

 Licensed under Creative Commons Attribution 3.0 Unported (CC BY 3.0)